quailjs/quail/docs/index.rst

     - **severity** - The severity of the test.
     - **options** - Additional options as passed by the test definition.

+  - **customTests** - *Optional* - An object of tests that can be added to QUAIL on the fly.
+Tests should have a name, and either use some of the pre-defined callbacks in QUAIL (like "selector"), or a "custom" type, where you define a callback that accepts a QUAIL object.
   - **complete** - *Optional* - Called when all the tests are completed.
 This is useful for reporting, as it gets a summary of all resutls.
 This callback gets a single object with the following items:

     - **totals** - An object with the total number of severe, moderate, and suggestion tests which failed.